social-media-ethics-automation/book/book_contents/ch02_definitions/03_automation/.ipynb_checkpoints/07_details_of_bot-checkpoint.md

 )

 # TODO: modify the text in the quotes below to change what this bot tweets:
-client.create_tweet(text="This is tweet was posted by a computer program!")
+client.create_tweet(text="This tweet was posted by a computer program!")
 ```

 With those, hopefully a future human reader will have a better chance of understanding how to modify the program to do what they want.